-A gorgeous blushing pink in the middle, a light sear on the exterior served a bright Niçoise inspired vinaigrette on top.
-This is how I like to Sear Tuna Steaks.
+When cooked properly at the right temperature for the right amount of time, Seared Tuna Steaks are a gorgeous blushing pink in the middle with a light sear on the exterior served a bright Niçoise inspired vinaigrette on top.
+My favorite way to cook tuna steaks, this is how I like to Sear Tuna Steaks.

-Seared Tuna is one of our favorite healthy seafood dinners and is easy enough for a weeknight supper and elegant enough for a special occasion or date night.
+Pan-seared tuna is one of our favorite healthy seafood dinners and is easy enough for a weeknight supper and elegant enough for a special occasion or date night.
 In the photo below I serve the tuna with panfried potatoes with charred sweet summer corn.
-When it comes to cooking tuna steaks there are only a few simple culinary rules you need to know to make an excellent Tuna steak, I’ll walk you through them.
+When it comes to searing tuna steaks there are only a few simple culinary rules you need to know to make an excellent Tuna steak, I’ll walk you through them.

 How to Sear Tuna Steaks

-- First, Food Safety: I prefer and I recommend that you buy ‘previously frozen’ tuna when serving the fish rare.
+- First, Food Safety: I prefer and I recommend that you buy ‘previously frozen’ tuna when making rare seared tuna.
 Eating raw or rare tuna has its risks, and the quick cooking time for seared tuna isn’t sufficient to kill all of the bacteria or parasites that fish can carry.
 The only thing that kills the bacteria and parasites is temperature, either extreme cold or heat.
-So, for your safety, only use fish that you have purchased from a reputable vendor.
+So, for your safety, only use tuna that you have purchased from a reputable vendor.

 - Second, Dry the Surface: One of the best things I learned from watching Julia Child and Jacques Pepin were to dry meat before attempting to sear it.
-If it is wet, it will steam rather than sear.
-I place paper towels under the tuna and press one onto the surface to dry the tuna prior to cooking.
+If the tuna steak is wet, it will steam rather than sear.
+I place paper towels under the tuna and press one onto the surface to dry the tuna prior to searing.
 Often you will need to replace the paper towels several times in order to get the surface dry.
 It takes a few extra minutes, but it is absolutely worth the effort.

-- Third, High Heat: The searing takes place quickly, only 45-60 seconds per side in a lightly oiled pan, I prefer a cast-iron skillet or a frying pan with a heavy bottom.
+- Third, Sear Tuna Steaks on High Heat: Searing tuna happens quickly, only 45-60 seconds per side in a lightly oiled pan.
+I prefer a cast-iron skillet or a frying pan with a heavy bottom.
 Overcooking will result in a dry piece of tuna.

 - Fourth, Salt Only: ¾ teaspoon of salt per pound of tuna.
 I don’t use marinades, herbs, or even black pepper prior to searing the tuna, it doesn’t need it.
 Any sauces, herbs, or seasonings are added to the finished tuna on the plate.
 I find this to be a better approach and allows you to have more control of the flavor.